shujuanmao/dt-wavelet/README.md

-#### CODE for MEASURING SEISMIC TRAVEL-TIME CHANGES with the WAVELET METHOD
+#### MATLAB code for measuring seismic travel-time changes with the wavelet method
 #### Contact: Shujuan Mao (maos@mit.edu) and Aurélien Mordret (aurelien.mordret@univ-grenoble-alpes.fr)

-This package contains codes and test data for measuring seismic travel-time shifts in the time-frequency domain using the wavelet cross-spectrum analysis.
+This MATLAB code package contains codes and test data for measuring seismic travel-time shifts in the time-frequency domain using the wavelet cross-spectrum analysis.
 MATLAB R2018a (or higher version) and the MATLAB WAVELET TOOLBOX are needed to run the codes.

 Table of contents: